 When I decide to “attack” a town’s trail system, I make a little game out of it.
 Look at the list of trails, sort out where they are and how many I can do in one trip, and make a plan.
-However, when I have Calvin with me, I must change things on the fly.
+However, when I have Calvin with me, I must sometimes change things on the fly.

 Calvin doesn’t share my “need” to hike every trail in every town.
 I don’t understand why not, as it seems like such a noble and fun objective to me.
 Sigh.
 Kids these days.

-One thing that puts a pep in his step is a property that can be hiked in mere minutes.
+One thing that puts a pep in his step is if a property can be hiked in mere minutes.
 For these Bolton hikes, I didn’t really do any research; just sort of showed up at trailheads and got going.
 In other words, I didn’t really know that the entire Blackledge Marsh hike would take less than 10 minutes – and that’s with hiking half of it twice.